Gom3tzler/Glimpse/README.md

 - **Multi-Server**: Configure credentials for any combination of servers.
 The app will show a dropdown to switch between servers.
 - **Primary Server**: When multiple servers are configured, `PRIMARY_SERVER` determines which one is shown by default and affects the app's theme.
 - **Automatic Detection**: If `PRIMARY_SERVER` is set incorrectly or credentials are missing, the app will automatically detect and switch to an available server.
+- **Clean Data Updates**: When libraries are excluded, the fetchers automatically clean existing data files to ensure excluded content doesn't persist.

 ### Finding Your Plex Token